TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

   optional string email = 3;
 }
 ```
+<sup>Note: For people unfamiliar with .proto syntax, the equals value is assigning each field an index used for matching up serialized values to the fields, its not setting a field's value!</sup>

 The RTTI types we've found are for the classes that were generated by the protobuf compiler.
 One of which exists for each message that is sent across the connection!

-So now all we need to do is create a a .proto file that matches the data that is sent and recieved and we can deserialize and manipulate it easily!
+Unfortunately the source .proto files are not shipped with the game.
+So now all we need to do is create our own .proto file that matches the data and we can deserialize and manipulate it easily!

 # Reverse-Engineering Protobufs